 As User-centered Design is all about understanding, empathising with, and speaking to the needs of users, the embrace of storytelling and personas for app UX during the pre-release stage makes much sense.

-At this point, creating hypothetical scenarios and user personas helps to create a human vision for theoretical users that do not exist in reality yet.
+At this point, creating hypothetical user scenarios and user personas helps to create a human vision for theoretical users that do not exist in reality yet.

 User personas entered software design as a principle because programmers failed to connect their work to the people that would be using their products.
 The key to remember is that although representations, user personas are not fictional characters in an ideal world.
 Personas created purely from imagination and assumption are equivalent to making numbers up on a spreadsheet and reporting this as ‘research findings’.
 User personas should always be composed of real data, collected from multiple individuals during the user research phase.